sithmel/diogenes/README.md

 ================
 A lot of the things going on requires a bit of knowledge of occamsrazor (https://github.com/sithmel/occamsrazor.js).
 Basically a service is an occamsrazor adapter's registry (identified with a name).
 When you add a function you are adding an adapter to the registry.
 This adapter will return the function and the dependencies when called with the configuration as argument.
-When you try running a service the first thing that happen is that diogenes will try to unwrap all the services for discovering what function/dependencies use.
-This is what can happen:
+When you try running a service the first thing that happen is that diogenes will perform a dfs within the services.
+The configuration will be used to unwrap a service when its adjancency is required.
+Doing this operation you have this cases:

 * the result is not defined because there is no function (or no function matching the configuration) attached to it.
 If this dependency is necessary it will generate an exception.
-* the result is ambiguous as more than one function matches the configuration with the same validator's score.
+* the result is ambiguous as more than one adapter matches the configuration with the same validator's score.
 If this dependency is necessary it will generate an exception.
 * the result matches a cache entry.
-The resulting function will return the cached value.
+The resulting adapter will return the cached value.
 There will be no dependencies.
 * the result matches a function/dependencies

-With all the services unwrapped, a dfs (depth first search) will be performed.
-The result will be a sorted list of services.
+The result will be a sorted list of adapters.
-There will be included only a subset of the services.
-At this point the system will start executing all the functions without dependencies.
+At this point the system will start executing all the functions.
 Every time one of these function's callback returns a value I push this in an dependency map and try to execute all the functions that see their dependencies fulfilled.
 The last function should be the one I requested.

 Syntax